emacsmirror/dired-quick-sort/README.md

 `dired-quick-sort-setup` if you need a different setup.
 It is recommended that at least `-l` should be put into `dired-listing-switches`.

+To make full use of this extensions, please make sure that the variable `insert-directory-program` points to the GNU version of ls.

 ## Bug Report, Feature Request and Contribution

 Please report all bugs and feature requests to the